-This AD was prompted by a recent engine failure due to a fan blade fracture leading to the engine inlet cowl disintegrating and debris penetrating the fuselage, causing a loss of pressurization, and prompting an emergency descent.
-One passenger fatality occurred as a result.
-We are issuing this AD to prevent failure of the fan blade.
+This AD was prompted by further analysis by the manufacturer that indicated a need to reduce the repetitive fan blade inspection interval based on ongoing root cause investigation of an April 2018 engine failure that resulted in one fatality.
+The FAA is issuing this AD to reduce the repetitive fan blade inspection interval to prevent failure of the fan blade.
 The unsafe condition, if not addressed, could result in failure of the fan blade, the engine inlet cowl disintegrating and debris penetrating the fuselage, causing a loss of pressurization, and prompting an emergency descent.